-INDEPENDENCE, Ohio, January 22 — Each year, the BLET National Division compiles a list of scholarship opportunities available to the children of BLET members.
-Numerous financial aid opportunities are published here in the 2021 BLET Scholarship Directory.
+INDEPENDENCE, Ohio, January 24 — Each year, the BLET National Division compiles a list of scholarship opportunities available to the children of BLET members.
+Numerous financial aid opportunities are published below in the 2023 BLET Scholarship Directory.

-The scholarship opportunities vary widely.
 The following comprehensive list provides members and their families with contact information for each scholarship program.
-The BLET National Division does not maintain its own scholarship program, nor does it oversee or otherwise play any role in the administration of any of the programs included in this Directory.
-Interested parties are advised to contact the individual scholarship providers listed below for additional information.
+The BLET National Division does not maintain its own scholarship program, nor does it oversee or otherwise play any role in the administration of any programs included in this Directory.
+Interested parties are advised to contact the scholarship providers for additional information.

 Those aware of additional scholarship opportunities not included in this Directory are urged to contact the BLET Public Relations Department at: Bentley@ble-t.org.